miso-lims/miso-lims/docs/user_manual/boxes.md

 {% assign figure = figure | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Adding a Single Item to a Box" %}

-Select the target position in the Contents diagram.
-In the information section that appears adjacent to the Contents diagram (see figure {{figure}}), enter the item's name, alias, or barcode into the "Search" field and click "Lookup".
+On the Edit Box page, select the target position in the Contents diagram.
+In the information section that appears adjacent to the Contents diagram (see figure {{figure}}), scan the item's barcode, or type its name, alias, or barcode into the "Search" field and press the Enter key or click "Lookup".

 {% include userman-figure.md num=figure cap="Additional information when one position is selected"
 img="one-position-selected.png" %}